 The type of servo action you select for your car will depend on what the servo is designed to do on the vehicle.

-Servos generally work in conjunction with other moving parts to achieve the action required in the RC car.
-These can be cogs and gears, levers and joints, or even stiff wire components to extend the servo’s reach into the vehicle’s body.
+Servos generally work with other moving parts to achieve the action required in the RC car.
+These can be cogs and gears, levers and joints, or stiff wire components extending the servo’s reach into the vehicle’s body.

 When replacing a servo, ensure the replacement servo has compatible connection points for your associated parts.

 Are RC Servos Interchangeable?

 Generally speaking, yes.
 You don’t need to buy the same brand and model for compatibility when replacing your RC car’s servo.